samvrithasajeev/Techies/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, Python, Java]
+- Languages used: HTML, Javascript, CSS
-- Frameworks used: [e.g., React, Django, Spring Boot]
+- Frameworks used: Flask, HTML, SQLite
-- Libraries used: [e.g., axios, pandas, JUnit]
+- Libraries used: Flask, Chart.js
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used: VS Code, SQLite, Git & GitHub, Vercel, Chrome Browser

 **For Hardware:**
-- Main components: [List main components]
+- Main components: Laptop, Internet Connection, Cloud Server
-- Specifications: [Technical specifications]
-- Tools required: [List tools needed]

----
+- Specifications: Processor: Intel i3 / i5 or higher, RAM: Minimum 4GB (8GB recommended), Storage: 256GB HDD/SSD, Operating System: Windows 10/11 / macOS / Linux
+- Tools required: VS Code (Code Editor), Python (Flask Framework), SQLite Database, Git & GitHub, Chrome Browser (Testing), Vercel (Deployment)

 ## Features

 List the key features of your project:
-- Feature 1: [Description]
+- Feature 1: User Authentication System
+  Secure login and registration with password hashing and OTP-based password reset to protect user accounts.
-- Feature 2: [Description]
+- Feature 2:  Monthly Budget Planning
+  Users can set a monthly budget and track how much amount is used and remaining in real time.
-- Feature 3: [Description]
+- Feature 3: Category-Based Expense Tracking
+  Users can create categories (Cash, GPay, Bank, etc.) and record income and expenses separately for better management.
-- Feature 4: [Description]
+- Feature 4: Data Persistence & Reports

----
+  All transactions are stored in the database and displayed with summary cards and charts for easy analysis.

 ## Implementation